-- Complete necessary engineering and technical studies to support the development of PSR's and PID's as needed (Town and County staff). - Completion of proposed project funding applications and other documents as required by the specific funding program as needed (Town and County staff). - Conduct public outreach and research to support the development of PSR's and PID's as needed (Town and County staff). - Maintain a list of fundable and construction ready projects as needed (Town and County staff). - Review emergency access routes for PSR development consistent with Multi-Jurisdictional Hazard Mitigation Plan (MJHMP) as needed (Town and County staff). - Update existing PSRs as needed for the 2026 RTIP cycle as needed (Town and County staff). - Meet any new documentation and/or funding requirements of BIL/IIJA as needed (Town and County staff).
+- Complete necessary engineering and technical studies to support the development of PSR's and PID's as needed. - Completion of proposed project funding applications and other documents as required by the specific funding program as needed. - Conduct public outreach and research to support the development of PSR's and PID's as needed. - Maintain a list of fundable and construction ready projects as needed. - Review emergency access routes for PSR development consistent with Local Hazard Mitigation Plan (LHMP) as needed. - Update existing PSRs as needed for the 2024 RTIP cycle as needed. - Meet any new documentation and/or funding requirements of BIL/IIJA as needed.